primaryagent/MediumPitch/BRAND_VOICE.md

 ✓ **Lead with numbers**
 - "$28M Year 1" not "significant first-year revenue"
-- "10 years, 120 installments, 15% APR" not "attractive loan terms"
+- "10 years, 120 installments, 15% effective APR" not "attractive loan terms"

 ✓ **Use active voice**
 - "We structure loans" not "Loans are structured"